kparc/kcc/README.md

 | shakti              |  shakti is the vendor company  |
 | 2.0[t]              |  major 𝒌 version, `t` is test  |

-* capitalized OS identifier means you're running an enterprise build.
+* Capitalized OS identifier means you are an enerprise customer running a production build.
+Enjoy responsibly.

 At any time during a 𝒌 session, you can: